-Well, it’s the middle of October, but it’s hard to tell by the temperatures around most of the country.
+Well, it’s the first week of Fall, but it’s hard to tell by the temperatures around most of the country.
 The good thing about this Indian summer is that many of our gardens are still producing.
 In fact, a friend of mine can’t seem to use up, or give away, his zucchini fast enough.
 I told him I could put some to good use, and took home an arm-load.
-One of the first dishes I made was a simple, yet delicious dish that can be a wonderful side-dish, or a satisfying, vegetarian meal.
+One of the first dishes I made was a simple, yet delicious dish that can be a wonderful side dish, or a satisfying, vegetarian meal: Parmesan Zucchini & Corn.
 I’ve recently fallen in love with zucchini noodles, or “zoodles”, and a Vegetti—a simple, but fun, little kitchen gadget found online or at many stores these days—makes creating them a breeze.
 If you don’t have one, or a Spiralizer, or another similar gadget, you can still slice up those zukes any way you like for an equally delicious dish.
 And did I mention how simple it is?
-You’ll only need two other ingredients, a couple staples, and about 10 minutes to make a healthy dish anyone would happily dig into.
+You’ll only need two other ingredients, a couple of staples, and about 10 minutes to make a healthy dish anyone would happily dig into.

 Here’s what you’ll need: